9 taken to hospital after car crashes into food truck, crowd of people in Austin - NewsBreak

 Two of the patients were declared “trauma alerts,” which Austin-Travis County EMS explained is a classification system used in conjunction with hospitals.
 It gives hospitals an advance notice that incoming patients may be in need of serious trauma services or an operating room, the agency said.

-Two of the injured people declined treatment or transport at the scene, EMS said.New headlights that won’t blind oncoming drivers approved by regulators
+Two of the injured people declined treatment or transport at the scene, EMS said.Alleged assault, kidnapping after leaving SLC club

 “They may have been a little bit scraped up, but certainly not anything to need any kind of treatment or assessment or transport; they were able to walk away,” said ATCEMS Public Information Officer Capt.
 Christa Stedman.